tremc/tremc/README.md

     The string %%s is replaced by the file name.
   * file_open_in_terminal (boolean).
   * rdns (boolean), the value True enables showing the reverse DNS of connected peers.
+This requires the `threading` module.
   * geoip2_database, The location of the Python-GeoIP2 database file.
 If this key does not exist, or does not point to a file, the database is also searched for in some commonly used locations.
   * cancel, List of keys that act as cancel key in dialog windows.
 Printable characters are allowed, but act as cancel key only when not entering text.